GallagherSecurity/cc-rest-docs/training/README.md

 The standalone version of Postman cannot read certificates out of the certificate store (footnote: the Chrome extension can, but it is no longer under development).

 Go to the cog -> Settings -> Certificates.
-Add a certificate for your server and port, using the file containing the certificate where Postman asks for the CRT file and the file containing the private key where Postman asks for the key file.
+Add a certificate that Postman will use when talking to your server and port, using the file containing the certificate where Postman asks for the CRT file and the file containing the private key where Postman asks for the key file.
 They will both be in the same file if you followed the example above.
 If you protected your private key with a password (a good idea, but turned off